laravel-shift/blueprint-docs/source/docs/controller-statements.md

 #### send {#send-statement}
-Generates a statement to send a [Mailable](https://laravel.com/docs/mail#generating-mailables) using the `value` to instantiate the object, specify the recipient, and pass any data.
+Generates a statement to send a [Mailable](https://laravel.com/docs/mail#generating-mailables) or [Notification](https://laravel.com/docs/7.x/notifications) using the `value` to instantiate the object, specify the recipient, and pass any data.

 For example: